 Wearing a bicycle helmet

-In Victoria, all bike riders and their passengers and scooter riders are required to wear a bike helmet.
+All bike and scooter riders are required to wear a bike helmet in Victoria.

 - it fits firmly and comfortably on your head and cannot be tilted in any direction